hyungmogu/ctci/README.md

 ## Work Summary

+### July 15th, 2019
+1. Worked on the eighth of twelve projects ['Filtering and Searching the Mineral Catalog'](https://github.com/hyungmogu/THPWD08-Filtering-and-Searching-the-Mineral-Catalog) for Team Treehouse's Python Web Tech Degree
+    - Added filter by first letter
+    - Fixed the position of footer on homepage (see issue #1)
+    - Fixed erroneous setup instruction in README.md

 ### July 14th, 2019
 1. Worked on the seventh of twelve projects ['User Profile with Django'](https://github.com/hyungmogu/THPWD07-User-Profile-with-Django) for Team Treehouse's Python Web Tech Degree
     - Improved the style of profile and change password page, and refactored its endpoint